HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 *****************************************
 The pilot places two json files before running the Evaluation container.
-One file contains a json-formatted list of all filenames in the training dataset, i.e., it is a json-dump of ``[filename_1, filename_2, ..., filename_N]``.
+One file contains a json-formatted list of all filenames in the training dataset, i.e., it is a json-dump of ``[training_data_filename_1, training_data_filename_2, ..., training_data_filename_N]``.
-If training data files need to be directly read from the storage the file contains a json-formatted list of full paths.
+If training data files need to be directly read from the storage the file contains a json-formatted list of full paths to training data files.
 The other file contains a single hyperparameter point to be evaluated.
 A hyperparameter point is represented as a dictionary and the format of the dictionary follows what the Steering container generated.